nathpicard/Dev-Logs/wk4.md

 # devLog4 #
 - - - - -

-## Oral History Presentation ##
+## Oral Presentation ##
--I haven't found any uses of Projection Mapping
+-I haven't found any uses of Projection Mapping outside of government funded projects.

 ## Thoughts in class ##

--
+## Projects that are going on in my head ##
+**Aris Scavenger Hunt in Chicago**
+-Earn money in the form of hearts, kisses, hugs (affections)

+-Use _affections_ to buy my valentines day gift

+-Needs photos

+-Figure out how to make the game for a place that I'm not in.

+**Art and History**

 ## Concluding Thoughts ##